-2. Employees will (a) notify Personnel Service in writing on or before April 1 of the fiscal year in which s/he is retiring and (b) work at least 45 duty days during that fiscal year.
+2. An employee will (a) notify the appropriate District department in writing on or before April 1 of the fiscal year in which s/he is retiring and (b) work at least 45 duty days during that fiscal year.
 The Superintendent may waive the above requirements in unusual circumstances.